 A lot of people in Gering have an air quality issue but don't realize it.
 They might just chalk it up to things like high pollen counts and general fatigue.
-But, if you notice the following issues, it's worth getting an air quality analysis done:
+But, if you regularly notice the following, it's worth getting an air quality analysis done:

 How do you know what services you’ll need if you don’t set a baseline?
 Our comprehensive air quality tests check your air for pollutants, VOCs, and humidity issues.
 Taking only 30 minutes or so, they’re a great option for people already getting work done by our HVAC experts.

 Air that’s too wet is not good for you.
 Bacteria, mold, and viruses thrive in environments above 60 percent humidity.
 The high humidity also enables these contaminants to stick around longer and cling to your household’s porous surfaces.
 In the summer, excess humidity leaves you feeling sticky and hot.

 Though not exactly an air quality service, dryer vent cleaning is an important part of homeownership in Gering.
 Every year, thousands of house fires are traced to a build-up of lint in either the dryer's trap or the pipe leading out of it.
 Luckily, our expert staff are equipped to truly remove all of this debris, making your home safer for you and your family.
 To schedule a dryer vent cleaning in Scottsbluff or Bridgeport, call (308) 216-8927.Lessen Fire Risk